By Mike Kocsis | 7 minutes read | Last updated: July 30, 2025 Categories: Hormone imbalance Menopause

 Exercise Regularly

-Exercise has a multitude of benefits.
-It not only tones your muscles but also helps the skin in several ways.
 Exercise is a great stress-reliever.
 Stress has a negative influence on your skin and can cause early ageing.
 You can release stress and protect your skin from its damaging effects by exercising regularly.
-Exercise can also boost blood circulation that naturally reduces as we age and make your skin look brighter and healthier.

 Keep Your Facial Muscles Relaxed

-Facial movements like squirting can speed up the wrinkle formation process.
+Facial movements like squinting can speed up the wrinkle formation process.
 Therefore, try to keep your facial muscles as relaxed as possible.
 If you think you have been squinting a lot, you may need to get your eyesight checked by a doctor.

 Take Rest